 GANNET looks odd to me without sails.
 This is the first time she has been sailless since she was launched after being trucked here in September 2020 and she will be for a while.
 North cleans sails in bunches and tells me I am not likely to get mine back until mid-November at the earliest and that there is no guarantee the mold and other stains will come out.
 As Billy Pilgrim said, “So it goes”

-After dropping the sails at the North loft we had an enjoyable lunch with Jason, an American friend who now lives in New Zealand and is back visiting, at a famous restaurant in the historic part of Charleston, and then Carol drove us along the harbor front, past huge old mansions which survived the Civil War and still appear to be privately owned, not turned into hotels or AirBnbs.
+After dropping the sails at the North loft we had an enjoyable lunch with Jason, an American friend who now lives in New Zealand and is back visiting, at a famous restaurant in the historic district of Charleston, and then Carol drove us along the harbor front, past huge old mansions which survived the Civil War and still appear to be privately owned, not turned into hotels or AirBnbs.
 Out across the harbor I think I saw Fort Sumter in the distance.
 The harbor is big and with depths of 52’ the deepest on the East Coast and the eighth busiest container port in the U.S., but not as busy as Savannah, which ranks third.
 I was not aware of any of this until we moved to Hilton Head Island.

 In the absence of sails I have been desultorily scrubbing GANNET inside and out.